These interlocking origami stacking boxes or pots are great for multiple gifts or to store jewellery, stationary & more. No cutting or glue is needed.

 You will need:

 ▸ 1 sheet of square paper per box or lid, all the same size.
 Paper size example: 17.5 x 17.5 cm

 Final size (per box): 6 x 6 x 2.5 cm

 (pastel paper used in the photos can be bought on Amazon here)

-The gold and red boxes are made with 15 x 15 cm thick origami paper from Daiso Australia, sorry no link!
+The gold and red boxes are made with 15 x 15 cm thick origami paper from Daiso Australia.
 The lid is in an un-finished state, but with this paper it’s nice like that.